13 Reasons Why You Are Not Getting Leads on Your WebsiteRana Tarakji

 Another reason the visitor won’t go through the entire process is that you have made it too difficult for him.
 Therefore, you have to make the lead generation form as short as possible.

-He will hesitate if you are asking too much information.
-Just get an email address and name to help you create personalised communication.
+He will hesitate if you are asking for too much information.
+Just get an email address and name to help you create personalized communication.
 Other than that, don’t ask for anything, if not necessary.